sdgilley/MonthlyReport/README.md

 # MonthlyReport

-I use this R script for a monthly report, to summarize how many files have been added, modified, deleted.
+Use this R script for a monthly report, to summarize how many files have been added, modified, deleted.
+Data to summarize comes from a `git whatchanged` query on the branch and dates of interest.

 ## Generate data